mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 unless crew restored above 25%

 FROZEN WATCH

 A frozen watch consists of ‘spare’ crew members held in low berths until needed.
 It is presumed to include representative members of all departments.
-When Crew critical hits have been sustained, the player in control of the affected ship may choose to revive any number of frozen- watch crew members, who replace disabled or killed crew members the following turn, thereby ‘repairing’ Crew critical hits.
+When Crew critical hits have been sustained, the player in control of the affected ship may choose to revive any number of frozen-watch crew members, who replace disabled or killed crew members the following turn, thereby ‘repairing’ Crew critical hits.

-TRAVELLER

 TURRETS AND FIXED MOUNTS

 Turrets and fixed mounts use the same type of weapons but whereas a fixed mount can only fire at targets directly ahead of it, a turret rotates and can